Tutorial¶

 responses to include both data AND presentation.

-This is the page component that will recieve the result of show.json.props
+This is the page component that will receive the result of show.json.props

 .